PraveenJoshua23/virtual-event-management/README.md

 ## Development

 This is a development version using in-memory data structures.
-For production, implement proper database storage.